OccupyMars2025/OccupyMars2025/README.md

 ## Current progress:
 ### 2025/5/30 7:00 - : study the paper of AlphaFold 3: [Accurate structure prediction of biomolecular interactions with AlphaFold 3](https://www.nature.com/articles/s41586-024-07487-w)
 ### 2025/6/11 14:20- : [CellVoyager: AI CompBio Agent Generates New Insights by Autonomously Analyzing Biological Data](https://www.biorxiv.org/content/10.1101/2025.06.03.657517v1.full.pdf)
+### The central purpose of CellVoyager is to find a single-cell analysis distinct from the ones conducted in the paper but still biologically interesting and in line with the research goals of the paper

 ```